Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 In 1985 Plymouth Boat Cruises were operating the Plymouth Venturer (1982, 94 grt) built for them at Mashford's and the wooden vessel Plymouth Princess (1921, 47 grt).
 Plymouth Princess had run at Southend from 1921 to 1958 as the Britannia I and on the Thames as Thames Britannia to 1982.
 Now in addition the company acquired the Southern Belle of 1925 and the Eastern Belle of 1946 from Dart Pleasure Craft.
 The Totnes Castle (3) of 1949 also came to them from the River Dart service of Dart Pleasure Craft.
 Other vessels, which had run in Plymouth for Dart Pleasure Craft such as Cardiff Castle, Dartmouth Castle (3), Edgcumbe Belle and Western Belle moved to the Dart.
 Plymouth Boat Cruises soon sold the Eastern Belle to G H Ridalls & Sons at Dartmouth.
 She became their Totnes Princess and remained on the Dart until 1999.
 Since 2001 she has run in the Isle of Man for Captain Stephen Carter's Laxey Towing Company bearing the traditional Manx name Karina.

 Tamar Cruising & Cremyll Ferry Co began its operations in 1985 with the Northern Belle (1927, 25 grt) - she came with the Cremyll Ferry rights, having been on the service since delivery as Armadillo.
 From Dart Pleasure Craft for the Drake's Island Ferry came Queen Boadicea II (1936, 45 grt).
 In 1987 they took delivery of a new vessel the Plymouth Sound (1987, 49grt).
 In 1990 Tamar Cruising & Cremyll Ferry Co took delivery of another new vessel.
 She was the Plymouth Sound II (1990, 45 grt).
-Advertised for sale in late 1996, she now runs at Poole as the Purbeck Pride of R.C.Greenslade.
-Her hull is identical to Ridall's Dittisham Princess of 1995, which now runs with Dart Pleasure Craft, still as Dittisham Princess.
+Advertised for sale in late 1996, she then ran at Poole as the Purbeck Pride of R.C.Greenslade.
+Her hull is identical to Ridalls Dittisham Princess of 1995, which now runs with Dart Pleasure Craft, still as Dittisham Princess.
 In 1991 they disposed of the Queen Boadicea II to the National Waterways Museum, Gloucester, where she remains.
+Following damage to the Northern Belle, Edgcumbe Belle returned to Plymouth to take over the Cremyll Ferry in 2014.

 1995 saw the Cawsand Ferry vessel Weston Maid (1960) come under the Plymouth Boat Cruises banner.
 In 1999 the Tamar Belle (1) (1960) was listed with the Tamar Cruising fleet.
 She was the former Look Ahead II at St. Mawes and remained in Plymouth until 2004 when she went to Tewkesbury as Avon Belle II.
 In 2000 the Southern Belle was sold away to Isle of Wight owners.
 After an unhappy spell there she was sold to Steve Wilson at Great Yarmouth where she entered service with his Yarmouth & Gorleston SP Co in 2006.
 The tradition of vessel exchanges between Plymouth and Dartmouth was revived at the end of the 2002 season.
 Plymouth Venturer was sold to Dart Pleasure Craft, becoming their Dart Venturer with former Millbrook vessel, Plymouth Belle (1960), moving in the opposite direction.

-The former Queen of Helford (1960, 21 grt) arrived with Tamar Cruising in 2004, taking the name Tamar Belle (2) from her predecessor, which had gone to Tewkesbury.
+The former Queen of Helford (1960, 21 grt) arrived with Tamar Cruising in 2004, taking the name Tamar Belle (2) from her predecessor Tamar Belle (1), which went initially to Tewkesbury, but later returned to the south west at Falmouth as Look Ahead II again.
 The Queen of Helford had run for a variety of owners on both Dart and Fal and now became one of the select band of vessels to run at all three principal Devon and Cornwall locations.
 In the same year a new player arrived on the scene in the shape of the Spirit of Plymouth (2004, 66 grt), designed by her owner, and built locally.
-She ran under the banner of Sound Cruising, based at Hooe on the Devon side of Plymouth Sound.
+She ran under the banner of Sound Cruising, based at Hoe on the Devon side of Plymouth Sound.

 By 2005 Sound Cruising had taken over Plymouth Boat Cruises, there being insufficient trade for three operators.
 The Totnes Castle (3) was sold to Ullswater Steamers and, after an epic delivery voyage to Whitehaven, a road trip to Ullswater and a complete refit, she entered service with them as Lady Wakefield in 2007.
 Weston Maid and the Cawsand Ferry passed to a new operator, N Fox, and Coral Star IV (1962, 13 grt) ex-Paignton, joined the combined Sound Cruising fleet as the Mount Batten Ferry.
 The Catalina of Tenby (1999, 40 grt) arrived in the summer of 2005 but her stay with Sound Cruising was short lived and she left for Inverness to become the Jacobite Legend the following year.